6 questions students should ask about checking accounts

 1. What are the fees?

-While many banks charge monthly maintenance fees for checking accounts, some also offer accounts specifically designed for students.
-Student accounts may have low, or even no, monthly fees.
-Need to be mindful of other Fees assessed depending on account type and usage, such as Non-primary bank ATM fees, for example.
-Others may require a minimum balance or direct deposit to waive monthly maintenance fees.
+While many banks charge monthly maintenance fees for checking accounts, some also offer accounts specifically designed for students with low, or no, monthly fees.
+It’s important to keep in mind that other fees could be assessed depending on the account type and usage, such as a fee for using your ATM at another bank, for example.
+And some accounts may require a minimum balance or direct deposit to waive monthly maintenance fees.

-Think about how you plan to use your account, including how much money you expect to keep in it, to help you decide if the terms of a checking account might work for you.
-Keep in mind, services like money orders or cashier’s checks may incur additional fees as well.
+Think about how you plan to use your account, including how much money you expect to keep in it before deciding if the terms of a checking account might work for you.
+Keep in mind, services like money orders or cashier’s checks may incur additional fees.

 2. Do you need a minimum deposit or minimum balance?